Code42 Computer Backup

 NOTE: The initial backup may take hours or even days to complete.
 Just like backup recoveries the transfer speed of data to the server is dependent on the network speeds and the amount of data you are backing up.
 An estimated amount of time is approximately one hour per ten gigabytes of data.

 Your data is backed up as it is saved and modified, not just daily or weekly.
 If your computer is busy, Code42 will adjust its operations so that it isn't competing with your other applications or bandwidth.

 The Code42 software runs approximately every 15 minutes after the initial backup is complete to make the adjustments listed above.

 Self-service file recovery

-If you accidentally delete a file, you can restore it yourself from a simple interface.
-See our help page for recovering a file.
+If you accidentally delete a file, you can restore it yourself here: See our help page for recovering a file.

-If your computer fails, Code42 will allow ITS to restore all your backed up files to a new computer.
-Please contact the Help Desk for more information.
+If your computer fails, Code42 will allow ITS to restore all your backed-up files to a new computer.
+Please contact us at support.swarthmore.edu or email us at firstname.lastname@example.org for more information.

 Code42 saves several versions of a file so you can recover an earlier version of a document if needed.